2023 Most Popular Communications Technology/Support Bachelor's Degree Schools

 Read full report on Communications Technologies & Support at Full Sail University

-Out of the 189 schools in the United States that were part of this year’s ranking, Savannah College of Art and Design landed the # 2 spot on the list.
-SCAD is a large private not-for-profit school located in the midsize city of Savannah.
+A rank of #2 on this year’s list means Savannah College of Art and Design is a great place for communications technologies and support students working on their bachelor’s degree.
+SCAD is a large private not-for-profit school located in the medium-sized city of Savannah.

 Of the 430 students majoring in communications technologies and support at SCAD, 40% are male and 60% are female.